- ORDER: Charadriiformes

 - Cool Facts

-- The Lesser Black-backed Gull is divided into several different subspecies that differ in the darkness of the back.
+- The Lesser Black-backed Gull is divided into several subspecies that differ in the darkness of the back.
 Nearly all individuals that reach North America are of the graellsii subspecies that breeds in Iceland, Britain, and western Europe.
-It is the palest of the forms, with its back being much lighter than the black wingtips.
+It is the palest of the forms; its back is a lighter gray than the black wingtips.

-- At a Lesser Black-backed Gull breeding colony, immatures, nonbreeding adults, and failed and off-duty breeders form "clubs" near the colony, where they spend time "loafing," resting, and preening.
-In colonies where other gull species are mixed in, clubs tend to be composed of one species only.
+- At a Lesser Black-backed Gull breeding colony, immatures, and nonbreeding adults form “clubs” near the colony, where they spend time "loafing," resting, and preening.

-- The oldest recorded Lesser Black-backed Gull was a male, and at least 9 years, 3 months old when he was observed in the wild in South Carolina in 2014, and identified by his band.
+- The oldest recorded Lesser Black-backed Gull in North America was a male that was at least 9 years, 3 months old when he was resighted in the wild in South Carolina in 2014.
 He had been banded in Maine in 2008.
+In Europe, the oldest known Lesser Black-backed Gull was 26 years old.